hannahpatellis/plume/README.md

 ## The `archive` folder

 There is an `/archive` folder which includes a previous (and non-working) version of the app that used [React95](https://github.com/arturbien/React95) as the CSS framework.
-At one point, this version also tried to employ the Bootcamp Spot API.
+At one point, this version also tried to employ the Trilogy Bootcamp Spot API.

 ### Enjoy! 👩🏻‍🏫